Statue of divisive Polish priest removed from Gdansk square

 - 'Jeopardy!' host Alex Trebek says he has pancreatic cancer

+Questions over Jankowski resurfaced last year when at least two people alleged to Polish media that they were abused as minors.
+A previous investigation into allegations that Jankowski sexually abused young boys was stopped in 2003.

-Protesters who wanted to draw attention to the abuse allegations toppled the statue last month, but shipyard workers had put it back up.
+Protesters who wanted to draw attention to the abuse allegations in strongly Catholic Poland toppled the statue last month, cushioning its fall with car tires.
+Shipyard workers had put it back up.

+The controversy takes place as the Vatican seeks to contain damage caused by an array of sex abuse scandals in the Catholic Church.

+Jankowski, who died in 2010, gained prominence through his support for the nationwide Solidarity movement and its leader, Lech Walesa, in their struggle against Poland’s communist regime.